 The DAYBREAK-ALZ study is a clinical research study for people with memory problems or mild Alzheimer’s disease.

-The study will examine if an investigational medication, taken by mouth, may slow the decline in memory and mental functioning associated with Alzheimer's.
+The study will examine if an investigational medication, taken by mouth, may slow the decline in memory and mental functioning associated with Alzheimer's disease.

 There is no cost to participate.
-Volunteers who take part in the study will receive all study-related care, from a Specialist Physician, at no cost and you may be compensated up to $150 per visit for your time and travel expenses.
+Participants will receive all study-related care, from a Research Physician, at no cost and may be compensated up to $150 per clinic visit for time and travel expenses.

 Searching for a way to slow memory loss